QuanTrieuPCYT/qmk_firmware/readme.md

 This repo holds the codebase of the firmware of my Evoworks Evo80.
 Changes have been made on top of the manufacturer's codebase to suit my personal needs, including:
 - Changed project structure to be more clean
 - Made adjustment to default keymaps to better suit my needs (so I can start using the board right away after flashing!)
-- Caps Lock indicator now extends to the RGB Logo strip
+- Caps Lock and Scroll Lock indicators now extend to the RGB Logo strip
 - Implemented Layer Lock, with yellow-ish indicator at the Layer Lock key and the RGB Logo strip
 - Implemented Word Select, with respect to Mac machines when keyboard is set to Mac mode
 - Battery indicator now also shows from the Q key to the P key (10 LEDs), and also the RGB strip (the strip shows the progress, the circle LED mirrors the state of the Esc key)